 A theme in Christianity (inherited from our Judaic tradition, from the moment when God promises Abraham his son Isaac) is that we are blessed to be a blessing.
 In my experience, we often become a blessing to others before we experiencing our own blessing.

 I’m sure that the reason I’m most interested in this aspect of the nativity story is because I’ve been reflecting a lot upon, as well as living in, postponement.
-Even before yesterday’s post, my thoughts have been on my friends and I who are all still single despite all our effort and any number of dates/dating experiences we’ve had/endured (even while I posted some guidance, I’m well aware it offers no guarantee).
+My thoughts have been on my friends and I long to have our own families one day but are all still single despite all our effort and any number of dates/dating experiences we’ve had/endured.
 Through my mom’s drawn out ordeal, I’ve not only thought about her delayed recovery but continually had in mind, and been in even more awe of, a couple of my friends who live with chronic medical conditions and pain.
 We’re much like John Ames before he was blessed with his young wife and son.
 Like Zechariah and Elizabeth before the angel Gabriel brought them good news.
 Like Israel waiting for her savior.

 Most of these people I’ve been thinking of are doing a great deal to honor the precious things God has put into their hands right now.
 Being slowed down by chronic pain, one friend has started a nonprofit that provides underwear for poor children in local Dayton schools (which may sound like a laughable cause until you hear the stories of these children and realize how valuable it is to have a clean pair of underwear).
 Another friend who is pursuing a medical degree, despite chronic pain and complicated medical issues, is becoming more and more aware of the gaps and problems in our medical system.
 Through these experiences, she’s gaining more compassion, making numerous connections and coming up with practical solutions that will allow her to one day open up an incredible clinic for underprivileged people.
 Despite her own suffering, no one is better to turn to when you need sympathy.
 She always seems to sympathize in a way that brings others (especially me) great comfort.